The world of Ecommerce is always evolving, and to stay competitive businesses must follow and modify their tactics to match new trends as they arise.

 You’ve likely experienced this before in waiting areas, on the subway, and any other place people have moments to waste.
 Mobile web browsing is becoming increasingly popular by the day, with many people preferring to conduct their online activities on mobile devices rather than a desktop computer.

 Modern users can now do anything from their smartphones, ditching desktops or laptop computers.
 These tasks include managing finances, email, social media, and yes, even professional B2B buying and selling.
-In fact, according to this 2013 study from Forrester, at that time 52% of B2B buyers already purchased products for their company with smartphones.
+In fact, according to a 2013 study from Forrester, at that time 52% of B2B buyers already purchased products for their company with smartphones.

 In 2017, B2B buyers will certainly be using mobile devices to a much greater extent for their research and purchases.
 To adapt, B2B webstores must invest in mobile commerce, otherwise, they’re ignoring a huge part of their potential customer base.